Baptism: Validity considerations by some churches

-The vast majority of Christian denominations admit the theological idea that baptism is a sacrament, that has actual spiritual, holy and salvific effects.
+The vast majority of Christian denominations believe theologically that baptism is a sacrament, that has actual spiritual, holy and salvific effects.
 Certain key criteria must be complied with for it to be valid, i.e., to actually have those effects.
 If these key criteria are met, violation of some rules regarding baptism, such as varying the authorized rite for the ceremony, renders the baptism illicit (contrary to the church's laws) but still valid.

 One of the criteria for validity is use of the correct form of words.
-The Roman Catholic Church teaches that the use of the verb "to baptize" is essential.
-Catholics of the Latin Church, Anglicans and Methodists use the form "I baptize you in the name of...".
-The passive voice is used by Eastern Orthodox and Byzantine Catholics, the form being "The Servant of God is baptized in the name of...".
+The Catholic Church teaches that the use of the verb "to baptize" is essential.
+Catholics of the Latin Church, Anglicans and Methodists use the form "I baptize you in the name of ...".
+The passive voice is used by Eastern Orthodox and Byzantine Catholics, the form being "The Servant of God is baptized in the name of ...".

-Use of the Trinitarian formula "in the name of the Father, and of the Son, and of the Holy Spirit" is also considered essential; thus these churches do not accept as valid baptisms of non-Trinitarian churches such as Oneness Pentecostals.
+Use of the Trinitarian formula ("in the name of the Father, and of the Son, and of the Holy Spirit") is also considered essential; thus these churches do not accept as valid baptisms of non-Trinitarian churches such as Oneness Pentecostals.

 Another essential condition is use of water.
-A baptism in which some liquid that would not usually be called water, such as wine, milk, soup or fruit juice was used would not be considered valid.
+A baptism in which some liquid that would not usually be called water, such as wine, milk, soup or fruit juice, was used would not be considered valid.